By Ashok Prasad, Founder, Niyyam

 💡 Key Takeaways

-- Review and optimize your portfolio before restarting
+- Review your portfolio before restarting investments

-- Avoid trying to “recover losses quickly.”
+- Avoid trying to recover losses quickly

-- Use step-up SIP to accelerate long-term growth
+- Use Step-Up SIP to accelerate long-term growth

-- Consistency matters more than timing
+- Consistency matters more than timing the market

 Direct Answer

-Why Investors Stop SIP (Understanding the Root Cause)
+Why Investors Stop SIP

 Common Reasons

-| Poor fund performance | Loss of confidence |
+- Poor fund performance reducing confidence

 Step 1: Ensure Financial Stability Before Restarting